cameronhu/cs279/README.md

-# CS279

-All code related to the 2022 course CS279.
+# Stanford CS279 - Computational Biology: Structure and Organization of Biomolecules and Cells